 There is a more novel (and more sensible, I think) approach to building an emergency fund that I first read about on the Frugal Dad blog.
 Frugal Dad suggests a three-tiered approach to building and keeping an emergency fund that in light of several recent events, I have adopted with a slight addendum.

-In short, the idea is to break up your emergency fund into three parts: a small stash of cash kept at home for immediate emergencies, a larger amount kept in your everyday bank account where you have ready access to it, and a third level of emergency fund kept in a high interest savings account that is earning you a small income rather than just sitting around earning you nothing.
+In short, the idea is to break up your emergency fund into three parts: a small stash of cash kept at home for immediate emergencies, a larger amount kept in your everyday bank account where you have ready access to it, and the third level of emergency fund kept in a high-interest savings account that is earning you a small income rather than just sitting around earning you nothing.

 When it comes to stashing cash around the house, I’m not suggesting you keep thousands of dollars hidden in jars in your panty, I’m talking $100 – $300 set aside for cash emergencies.
 What kind of cash emergencies?
 Here are just a few scenarios: